A Smooth Transition from Giant Planets to Brown Dwarfs from the Radial Occurrence Distribution: Results

 \subsection{A Rise in Giant Companion Occurrence at the Ice Line}

 Finally, we examined the occurrence distribution of giant companions as a function of semi-major axis.
 We used the same separation bins as in Section \ref{subsec:mass_sma_occurrence}, this time marginalizing over companion masses between 0.8--80 \Mjup.
 We found that companion occurrence is approximately constant at close separations, increases abruptly near 1 AU, and remains enhanced to around 10 AU.
 There is also a marginally significant decrease in occurrence beyond 10 AU, though the uncertainty on our occurrence measurement between 10--30 AU prevents a firm conclusion.
-Figure \ref{fig:model_comparison} shows our marginalized semi-major axis distribution.
+Figure \ref{fig:model_comparison} shows our marginalized semi-major axis distribution, with the corresponding occurrence rates given in Table \ref{tab:occurrence_rates}.
 Comparing this distribution with those we calculated for separate mass intervals (see Section \ref{subsec:mass_sma_occurrence}), we see that the relatively high occurrence between 1--10 AU exhibited in the low-mass bins contributes to the rise at 1 AU in the marginalized distribution.
-Meanwhile, the small number of detections between 10--30 AU in any mass interval results in comparatively low occurrence in this range.
+Meanwhile, the small number of detections between 10--30 AU in all mass intervals results in comparatively low occurrence in this range.
 We fit this distribution with both a two-level step function and a broken power law.
+Our broken power law model matches that of \cite{Fulton2021} and is given by

+where C is a normalization constant, $\beta$ is the power law index at separations beyond the ``break'' separation $a_0$, and $\beta+\gamma$ is the power law index interior to $a_0$.
 We found that both models performed comparably well, and that the step location reliably fell near 1 AU.

 We repeated these calculations using companion minimum mass and modified parameter bounds to match the analysis of \cite{Fulton2021}, who calculated the semi-major axis distribution between 0.1--30 AU for companions with \Msini=30--6000 $M_{\oplus}$ (0.09--18.9 \Mjup).
 The maximum likelihood parameters of our broken power law fit to this occurrence distribution agreed closely with those derived by \cite{Fulton2021}, and we recovered the two key features noted in that study: an abrupt rise in occurrence near 1 AU and a possible fall-off beyond 10 AU.
-We obtained similar results after repeating our calculation for true mass instead of \Msini.
-The persistence of the increase in occurrence near 1 AU --- albeit at marginal significance --- through changes in binning, mass limits, and $M_c$ versus \Msini suggests that it is a robust feature of the radial occurrence distribution.
+The persistence of the increase in occurrence near 1 AU through changes in binning, mass limits, and $M_c$ versus \Msini suggests that it is a robust feature of the radial occurrence distribution.